tanyabharti/Speech-Recognition-App/README.md

 # Speech-Recognition-App
-A speech recognition app which converts speech to text using Web speech API.
+A speech recognition app which converts speech to text using Web Speech API.
+Supported by Chrome Browser only.